 Best-Effort Ordering: Occasionally, messages might be delivered in an order different from which they were sent.

 High Throughput: By default, FIFO queues support up to 3,000 messages per second with batching or up to 300 messages per second (300 send, receive, or delete operations per second) without batching.
-If you require higher throughput, you can enable high throughput mode for FIFO on the Amazon SQS console, which will support up to 30,000 messages per second without batching and even higher with batching.
+If you require higher throughput, you can enable high throughput mode for FIFO on the Amazon SQS console, which will support up to 70,000 messages per second without batching and even higher with batching.
 For a detailed breakdown of FIFO high throughput mode quotas per region, please see AWS Documentation.

 Exactly-Once Processing: A message is delivered once and remains available until a consumer processes and deletes it.
 Duplicates aren't introduced into the queue.